IIIF/training/iiif-online-workshop/GuestPresentations.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u4GC9ULypls" frameborder="1" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This was recorded on the 10th of June 2020.

-### Supporting Teaching and Scholarship using Omeka and IIIF
-Guest lecture by Rachel Di Cresce, University of Toronto

-Rachel Di Cresce, Project Librarian, will review how a set of IIIF plugins developed by the University of Toronto Library for the Omeka Classic platform.
-The talk will outline how IIIF is used at the library and how Omkea supports classes and faculty research.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rkY4sfDbjU0" frameborder="1" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This was recorded on the 10th of June 2020.

-### IIIF and AV
-Guest presentation by Andy Irving, British Library.

-Andy Irving from the British Library will talk about how they are using the new A/V features in IIIF version 3.0.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/1noRWCvyUrg" frameborder="1" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This was recorded on the 11th of June 2020.

 ### Crowdsourced Transcription using FromThePage & IIIF
 Guest Presentation by Sara and Ben Brumfield from Brumfield labs.